 At least 20 injured after car drives into crowd in Germany’s Munich

-At least 20 injured, some of them seriously, after a car drove into a group of people in Munich, authorities said.
+At least 20 injured, some seriously, after a car drove into a group of people in Munich, authorities said.

 At least 20 people have been injured, some of them seriously, after a car drove into a group of people in the German city of Munich, authorities said.

-Authorities didn’t provide details about the incident near downtown Munich which took place around 10:30am on Thursday, including whether the people were hit deliberately.
+Authorities did not provide details of the incident near downtown Munich that took place about 10:30am (09:30 GMT) on Thursday, including whether the victims were hit deliberately.

 Recommended Storieslist of 3 items